carvedai/exfunc-js/README.md

 | InvalidRequestError                                  | Any input used to create a request is invalid        |
 | UnexpectedClientError                                | Unrecognised or unexpected error                     |

 In addition, when custom error responses are specified for an operation, the SDK may throw their associated Error type.
 You can refer to respective *Errors* tables in SDK docs for more details on possible error types for each operation.
-For example, the `getProduct` method may throw the following errors:
+For example, the `getJobPosting` method may throw the following errors:

 | Error Type         | Status Code | Content Type     |
 | ------------------ | ----------- | ---------------- |